 How to get to Jerash

-You can get to Jerash from Amman by car, it will take just 45 minutes to get there with on-site parking or roadside parking.
+You can get to the Jerash ruins from Amman by car, it will take just 45 minutes to get there with on-site parking or roadside parking.
 Just input “Jerash Museum” or “Arch of Hadrian” into Google Maps.
-We rented a car through Budget to travel around Jordan – expect to pay US$30-40 per day, and extra for any additional drivers.
+We rented a car through Budget to travel around Jordan and drove from Amman to Jerash – expect to pay US$30-40 per day, and extra for any additional drivers.
 You’ll need to show your local driver’s license (as well as your international license if you have one), and make sure you check the car with an attendant from the rental company to make a note of any existing scratches and damage.
 Pro tip: take your own photos and videos so you have a timestamped record in the event of any disputes.
 Click here to check for current car rental rates!

 Looking for the best prices for rental car companies around the world?
 Click here to book your rental car ahead of your trip.
 Bookings can be cancelled or amended if your plans change!